Making Sense of the Biennale

 New Zealand even had an event at Marco Polo airport which is difficult and expensive to reach, and because of plane schedules, most passengers were there when the exhibition was closed.

 Because the Biennale is at two major locations, The Giardini and the Arsenale, you have to travel from one to the other to see all of the work.
 And yes, I got lost yet again.
 There were instructions for going from the Arsenale to the Giardini, but there were none for going the opposite way.
 The map hinted that you could access it from Arsenale north boat stop, but this required walking through a restricted area.
-The reason for my confusion, was that my boat took me went directly to the Giardini stop without passing the Arsenal stop.
+The reason for my confusion was that the boat I caught took me went directly to the Giardini stop without passing the Arsenal stop.
 Therefore, all I saw on the map was the incorrect Arsenale stop.

 I should state that, before leaving for Venice, I researched the contents in the catalog and Web site.
 There were specific works that I intended to see and I had marked these on a map.